Ultramarine-spec/huggingface_downloader/README.md

 ## Usage

-Just modify your local path according to model.sh as needed.
+Just modify your local path or model/dataset name according to model.sh/dataset.sh as needed.